-- 18. Global Map is a geospatial data set and consists of different data layers covering the world at a scale of 1:1 million.
+18. Global Map is a geospatial data set and consists of different data layers covering the world at a scale of 1:1 million.
 Based on a defined schema, each Member State provides the data for its territory.
-In addition to UNmap-0, Global Map also contains information layers for elevation, vegetation, land cover and land use. - 19.
-In many ways, UNmap and Global Map share similar goals to provide a global standardised base of geospatial information that represents the views of Member States and which can be used for common base mapping.
+In addition to UNmap-0, Global Map also contains information layers for elevation, vegetation, land cover and land use.

+19. In many ways, UNmap and Global Map share similar goals to provide a global standardised base of geospatial information that represents the views of Member States and which can be used for common base mapping.
 In this regard, it would be worthwhile exploring possibilities in the near future to develop synergies between the two projects and minimize duplication of efforts.
 Whereas Global Map has a mechanism to gather the input from the Member States, UNmap does not.
-At the same time, however, Global Map currently does not have the capacity to serve UN operational needs.
-Data in Global Map for the various Member States differ greatly in quality and completeness and can only partially be integrated into UNmap.
+At the same time, however, Global Map for the various Member States differ greatly in quality and completeness and can only partially be integrated into UNmap.
 Thus, it is in the interest of the United Nations to closely cooperate with Global Map to strengthen its capacities and ultimately incorporate and/or closely connect it with UNmap.